-I. In order to rejoice in suffering, I must grasp God's purpose for Christ (24).
+I. To rejoice in suffering, I must grasp God's purpose for Christ (24).

 Notice verse 24 again, "Now I rejoice in what was suffered for you, and I fill up in my flesh what is still lacking in regard to Christ's afflictions, for the sake of his body, which is the church."